nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### [Resource Metadata](https://www.hl7.org/fhir/DSTU2/resource.html#Meta) ###

-Servers SHALL provide the `profile` metadata for each item, asserting that the content conforms to one of the GP Connect resource profiles.
+Servers SHALL provide the `profile` metadata for each resource, asserting that the content conforms to one of the GP Connect resource profiles.

 Servers SHALL provide the `version Id` metadata for each item.
 This SHALL change each time the content of the resource changes.

+Consumer creating or amending a resource SHALL provide the `profile` metadata details within the sent resource.
+The `profile` metadata should be checked for by the Provider to ensure predictable process and for forward compatibility when a server can handle multiple profiles for the same type of resource.

 Clients SHALL utilise the `version Id` when performing updates to allow [management of resource contention](https://www.hl7.org/fhir/DSTU2/http.html#concurrency) and to protect against [Lost Updates](http://www.w3.org/1999/04/Editing/).